 The user’s level of familiarity with your service and how often they use it are key factors.
 A user might top up their digital wallet every week but top up an investment account once per year or so.
 First-time or infrequent users likely require more education and assurance than regular users.

 It’s important to tailor the information you require from a user with this in mind.
-You can preselect a returning user’s bank, for example, letting them skip unnecessary steps.
+You can, for example, letting them skip unnecessary steps.
 More on this below.

 Use qualitative data (user interviews, surveys, feedback) and quantitative data (usage data, profile data) to build a customer profile